 CEO and Founder of Kruze Consulting

+Our clients have raised billions of dollars, so we’ve helped many successful companies figure out how to present their financial statements in their pitch.
 You won’t need to attach any financial statements in your pitch deck, but you should be ready to provide a high level summation of your financial model.
 Anything more than 5 lines of data is likely overkill.
 I’ve seen entire P&Ls pasted into a deck and its absolute information overload.
 Here are few things that you will want to include on your finance slide:

 KPIs: Every company has a dashboard of metrics that they track growth and success by a few examples include number of users, customers, margin, customer acquisition cost, Twitter followers, website traffic, etc. Look to the past and show that there is a correlation between X (could be # of Sales Reps) and Y (could be your revenue), then use this as a driver towards the future projections.